obonaventure/cnp3/book/network/bgp.rst

    Assymetry of Internet paths

 Consider in this internetwork the routes available inside `AS1` to reach `AS5`. `AS1` learns the `AS4:AS6:AS7:AS5` path from `AS4`, the `AS3:AS8:AS5` path from `AS3` and the `AS2:AS5` path from `AS2`.
 The first path is chosen since it was from learned from a customer. `AS5` on the other hand receives three paths towards `AS1` via its providers.
-I may select any of these paths to reach `AS1` depending on how it prefers one provider over the others.
+It may select any of these paths to reach `AS1` , depending on how it prefers one provider over the others.

-Coming back to the organisation of a BGP router shown in the figure :ref:`bgprouter`, the last part to be discussed is the BGP decision process.
+Coming back to the organisation of a BGP router shown in figure :ref:`bgprouter`, the last part to be discussed is the BGP decision process.
 The `BGP Decision Process` is the algorithm used by routers to select the route to be installed in the FIB when there are multiple routes towards the same prefix.
 The BGP decision process receives a set of candidate routes towards the same prefix and uses seven steps.
-At each step, some routes are removed from the candidate set and the process stops when the set contains only one route [#fbgpmulti]_ :
+At each step, some routes are removed from the candidate set and the process stops when the set only contains one route [#fbgpmulti]_ :

  1. Ignore routes having an unreachable BGP nexthop
  2. Prefer routes having the highest local-pref